 Gary is co-editor of a special issue of Surveillance & Society on “Queer Surveillance.”
-His research has appeared in Surveillance & Society, Contemporaneity, qui parle, Digital Culture & Society, and Jump Cut, as well as in the edited collection From Self-Portrait to Selfie: Representing the Self in the Moving Image (Peter Lang, 2019).
-His work is forthcoming in the journal American Literature, the edited volume Queer Data (University of Washington Press) and the edited handbook A Companion to Contemporary Art in a Global Framework (Wiley Blackwell).
+His research has appeared in Surveillance & Society, American Literature, Contemporaneity, qui parle, Digital Culture & Society, and Jump Cut, as well as in the edited collection From Self-Portrait to Selfie: Representing the Self in the Moving Image (Peter Lang, 2019).
+His work is forthcoming in the journal Media Practice & Education, the edited volume Queer Data (University of Washington Press) and the edited handbook A Companion to Contemporary Art in a Global Framework (Wiley Blackwell).

 Gary is a Franke Institute for the Humanities Residential Dissertation Completion Fellow for the 2022-2023 academic year.
 In 2021, Gary received the Stuart Tave Teaching Fellowship to support the design of his own undergraduate course, “Surveillance Media.”
 Gary is also a recipient of a Humanities Without Walls Fellowship (2016-18) and Arts, Science + Culture Initiative Fellowship (2019-20).
 He has been a Preceptor for the Mellon-Mays Undergraduate Fellowship summer program since 2021 and has worked at the Smart Museum of Art as an Academic Engagement Graduate Intern from 2019-2022.

 - Surveillance Media (TAVE Fellowship course, cross-listed with Media Arts and Design), Lecturer - Autumn 2021